Today's Top Gainer

 29. PARTICULARS OF LOANS, GUARANTEES OR INVESTMENTS UNDER SECTION 186:

-The Company is registered Non-Banking Financial Company (NBFC) and therefore the provisions related to loans and investments u/s 186 are not applicable.
+The Company is registered Non-Banking Financial Company (NBFC) and therefore the provision related to loans and investments u/s 186 is not applicable.

 30. CORPORATE SOCIAL RESPONSIBILITY (CSR):